ogheorghies/tsc-do/README.md

-Take action when tsc compilation succeeds or fails.
+Take action when tsc compilation succeeds, fails, or starts.

 Usage: